Best Camera for Wildlife Photography - Top Rated Birding Cameras Reviewed (Take That Perfect Shot!)

 Using burst shooting, this camera is able to capture 31 RAW images per burst.
 RAW images preserve the information captured directly by the camera instead of compressing or processing them to make printable versions like JPEG.
 This means your images will reflect what you are really seeing, showing the beauty of wildlife photography to its full effect.

-The autofocus is further enabled by 65 AF points and a wide focus area so that you can capture a target even if it is not centred in the frame.
+The autofocus is further enabled by 65 AF points and a wide focus area so that you can capture a target even if it is not centered in the frame.
 In addition, it includes EOS Intelligent Tracking and Recognition AF meaning that the camera will find and focus on your subject for you, making this camera the best wildlife camera for birding, ideal for a subject which is often hard to focus on.

 With regards to filming, the Canon EOS 7D captures video in full HD at 60 FPS and even has a HDMI port for external recorders, as well as microphone and headphone ports for better recording and monitoring.